(UPDATE: October 2019)

 Aeroexpress is the most convenient option.
 I always use this one when I go to Moscow.
 I recommend taking a fast speed train that will get you to the city center in 35 to 45 minutes depending on the airport.
 The price is 420 RUB.

-The validity period of the ticket is three days from the date it was issued.
+The valid period of the ticket is three days from the date it was issued.
 So, don’t worry if your flight was late, you have plenty of time!

 This is the official website to check the prices and to buy your tickets.
 You can also install the Aeroexpress app on your phone and buy tickets directly from there.
 You then will be able to just scan your QR code from the phone, yay to paperless tickets!
 You can also buy it at the ticket counter or ticket machines if you wish to.

 The only downside?
 You will still need to either take a metro or taxi when you exit the Aeroexpress.
-For taxi, use an app I mentioned earlier, or make sure to agree about the price before.
+For taxi, use an app I mentioned earlier, or make sure to agree about the price before you get in.

-This is especially important ON the way to the airport, you simply might miss your flight by standing in the traffic!
+This is especially important ON the way to the airport because you simply might miss your flight by waiting in traffic!